dallas-hall/kode-kloud-engineer/devops/ansible/ansible-block-in-file.md

 ## Task

-> The Nautilus DevOps team wants to install and set up a simple `httpd` web server on all app servers in Stratos DC.
+> The Nautilus DevOps team wants to install and set up a simple httpd web server on all app servers in Stratos DC.
 Additionally, they want to deploy a sample web page for now using Ansible only.
 Therefore, write the required playbook to complete this task.
+Find more details about the task below.
+>
+> We already have an `inventory` file under `/home/thor/ansible` directory on jump host.
+Create a `playbook.yml` under `/home/thor/ansible` directory on jump host itself.
+>
-Find more details about the task below.<br><br>We already have an `inventory` file under `/home/thor/ansible directory` on jump host.
-Create a `playbook.yml` under `/home/thor/ansible directory` on jump host itself.<br>Using the playbook, install `httpd` web server on all app servers.
-Additionally, make sure its service should up and running.<br>Using blockinfile Ansible module add some content in `/var/www/html/index.html` file.
+> 1. Using the `playbook`, install `httpd` web server on all app servers.
+Additionally, make sure its service should up and running.
+> 2. Using `blockinfile` Ansible module add some content in `/var/www/html/index.html` file.
 Below is the content:

 ```
 Welcome to XfusionCorp!